Rio Olympics 2016: Adam Peaty wins swimming gold, Jazz Carlin silver & day two round-up

 She had pulled clear with 10km to go but came off her bike on a sharp turn while travelling at speed down the Vista Chinesa descent.

 The 33-year-old lay motionless while help arrived and there was widespread concern for her well-being, but she later tweeted that she would be fine, revealing she was in hospital with "some injuries and fractures".

-British cyclist Armitstead ended a turbulent week by finishing just outside the medals.
+After only been cleared to compete earlier this week after winning an appeal over a missed drugs test, British cyclist Armitstead ended a turbulent week by finishing just outside the medals.